microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 </p>

 ## 12. RTC configuration:
-* RTC is configured in PIT (Periodic Interrupt Timer) mode , which generates a periodic interrupt after every 500 microseconds .
+* RTC is configured in PIT (Periodic Interrupt Timer) mode, which generates a periodic interrupt after every 500 microseconds .
 The periodic interrupt is used as a trigger for the ADC to start differential conversion .
 Configure the RTC peripheral by following the steps as shown in the Fig 16.
 * In Project Resources tab, Select RTC (under Peripherals)--> Select Easy Setup.
 * Select the Internal 32.768KHz oscillator option from the dropdown menu against the RTC Clock Source Selection field, which uses 32.768 kHz oscillator as a clock source for the PIT.
 * Check the PITEN Enable option to enable the periodic interrupt timer mode.